 Have you ever shared an office or home with someone who cranks the heat, even on a summer day?
-Or maybe you’re the one who’s always freezing, blasting a space heater beneath your desk in July.
-Being cold all the time is no fun, especially when it’s hard to put your icy finger on the cause.
+Or maybe you’re the one who’s always freezing, reaching for a heated blanket in July.

-Here are some potential reasons you may feel colder than the average person.
+Here are some potential reasons you may feel colder than the average person:

-- Calorie Consumption.
-You may be cold because you don’t consume enough calories to metabolize food into the energy your body needs, Aim for the recommended amount of calories for your age, gender and activity level.
+- Calorie consumption: You may be cold because you aren’t consuming enough calories to metabolize food into the energy your body needs.
+Aim for the recommended number of calories, based on your age, gender and activity level.

-- Activity Levels.
-Physical exercise gets blood flowing to your muscles, increasing your body temperature.
+- Staying active: Physical exercise gets blood flowing to your muscles, increasing your body temperature.
 Try walking, working out with weights or getting up from your desk every hour for an office stroll.

-- Lower Muscle Mass.
-Men on average have more muscle mass than women.
+- Muscle mass: Men on average have more muscle mass than women.
 This may be one reason why men generally “run hotter” than women.
-Muscle mass affects your body’s metabolism; the more you have, the warmer you will feel.
+Muscle mass affects your body’s metabolism — the more you have, the warmer you will feel.

-- Underweight.
-As mentioned above, you need proper muscle mass to stay warm, but you also need a certain amount of body fat.
+- Body fat: In addition to needing the proper muscle mass and calorie consumption to stay warm, you also need a certain amount of body fat.
 Older adults often struggle with this condition.

-- Hypothyroidism.
-Hypothyroidism, or underactive thyroid, is a condition in which the thyroid doesn’t produce enough of the important hormones your body needs.
+- Hypothyroidism: Hypothyroidism, or underactive thyroid, is a condition in which the thyroid doesn’t produce enough of the important hormones your body needs.
 This can create an increased sensitivity to feeling cold.
-In its mild form, it affects up to 10 to 15 percent of Americans, and it is most common among postmenopausal women.
+In its mild form, it affects nearly 5 out of 100 Americans, and it is most common among postmenopausal women.
 Other symptoms of the disorder include fatigue, weight gain, constipation, dry skin and a puffy face.

-- Anemia.
-This blood disorder reduces hemoglobin, an essential oxygen-transporting protein — when you’re lacking oxygen, you may feel cold.
+- Anemia: This blood disorder reduces hemoglobin, an essential oxygen-transporting protein — when you’re lacking oxygen, you may feel cold.
 Anemia can develop if you don’t get enough iron or vitamin B12 in your diet or if you have a chronic disease, such as cancer, ulcerative colitis, rheumatoid arthritis or kidney disease.
 Anemia affects 2 billion people around the globe.
 Women with heavy periods are at greater risk, along with people over 65 and those on blood thinner medication.
-Other symptoms of anemia include fatigue, shortness of breath, dizziness, pale skin and headache.
+Signs and symptoms of anemia include feeling tired or cold, shortness of breath, dizziness or weakness, pale skin, elevated heartbeat and headache.

 The best way to find out why you’re always cold is to visit your doctor, who can recommend lifestyle changes or other treatment to help you stay warm — no matter the time of year.